What To Plant In July-Zones 1-10

-I highly recommend planting flowers near your garden because if you have flowers the bees will come and help pollinate your garden plants.
-Oh, and don’t forget the butterflies.
+I highly recommend planting flowers near your garden because if you have flowers, the bees and other pollinators will come and help pollinate your garden plants.
+Oh, and don’t forget the butterflies that pollinate and add fun color to the garden.
 They are magical to me.
-My favorite flower to bring bees to my garden area are Perennial Salvia plants.
-Because they are perennial plants you cut them back a few times a year and they keep coming back, and so do the bees.
-These are the seeds: Perennial Salvia
+Perennial Salvia plants are my favorite flowers to bring bees to my garden area.
+Because they are perennials, you cut them back a few times a year, and they keep coming back, as do the bees.
+These are the seeds: Perennial Salvia.

 How I store my garden seeds: